 The Learjet 75 transports up to nine people in ultra-luxurious leather seats that swivel and recline, so you can converse or conduct business just as you would on the ground.
-Pull-out executive tables provide room for your laptop and other business materials.
-Monitors at six seats let you enjoy in-air entertainment.
+Entertainment and connection is plug-and-play, with USB ports, high-speed internet and full control of the cabin via touch screens at every seat.

 Boeing BBJ Max 8

-Even though Boeing Business Jets have been flying the skies for years, the most recent edition of its BBJ Max 8 rolls out the latest in luxury and technology, making it one of those things you’ll probably never be able to afford.
-Thanks to lighter materials and seven auxiliary tanks, you can fly nine passengers 6,500 nautical miles — farther than the distance from Los Angeles to Hong Kong.
+Even though Boeing Business Jets have been flying the skies for years, the company’s recent BBJ Max 8 rolls out the latest in luxury and technology, making it one of those things you’ll probably never be able to afford.
+Thanks to lighter materials and seven auxiliary tanks, you can fly 6,500 nautical miles — farther than the distance from Los Angeles to Hong Kong.